Robust Time Series Denoising with Learnable Wavelet Packet Transform: Related work

 \textbf{Deep-learning-based supervised denoising}: The multilayer perceptron can be considered as the most basic deep neural network architecture.
 In the context of speech enhancement, this architecture has proven to be less robust and more difficult to train due to its high number of parameters compared to other methods such as the convolutional neural networks (CNNs) \cite{nossier2020experimental}, \cite{fu2017raw}.
 The CNN uses the convolution operation.
 Only local and sparse connections between the input and output of each layers are considered.
 This reduces the number of parameters considerably and facilitates the learning process.
 CNN-based denoising methods have been used in several applications such as ECG denoising \cite{arsene2019deep}, speech enhencement \cite{kounovsky2017single} or image denoising \cite{zhang2017beyond}.
 In \cite{kong2019sound}, a CNN is used to separate sound events from the background in the time-frequency domain to improve sound classification.
 The auto-encoder version of the CNN, the convolutional auto-encoder (AE) has been one the most widely used architectures for denoising.
 AE aims to produce an input-like representation using an encoder and a decoder.
 The objective of the encoder is to find an embedding of the input data that contains the important information, eliminating noise.
 A noise-free signal based on the embedding is estimated with the decoder \cite{kachuee2018dynamic}.
-Several examples of AE-based denoising methods can be found in the literature.
-For example, in \cite{liu2019fault}, an autoencoder is used to denoise the vibration signals from the bearing dataset.
+It was used for speech recognition in \cite{grozdic2017whispered}.
+Several examples of AE-based denoising methods was successfully applied in the context of prognostics and health Management \cite{fink2020potential}, \cite{lv2022vibration}.
+In \cite{liu2019fault}, an autoencoder is used to denoise the vibration signals from the bearing dataset.
 The denoising step helps in monitoring the condition of the bearing by improving fault diagnosis.
-As another example, a blind denoising autoencoder was used for image processing \cite{majumdar2018blind} where only noisy samples are used for the training.
+In \cite{berghout2020aircraft}, a denoising AE is used to improve the prediction of the remaining useful life of aircraft engines and in \cite{fan2020defective} is was used for defective wafer detection for semiconductor manufacturing process.
 One challenge encountered by AE is the potential loss of important information with the increasing number of layers.
 Adding skip connections to create a U-Net architecture \cite{ronneberger2015u} can potentially tackle this problem.
 As shown in the comparative study in \cite{nossier2020experimental}, the U-Net architecture as proposed in \cite{pandey2019new} has the best overall performance compared to several other architectures without skipped connections.
 Several recent works on image denoising also demonstrate a good performance of U-Net denoising \cite{zhang2022practical}.